Al-Ahram: Profile and editions

 The pan-Arab Arabic-language edition of the paper, called Al Ahram Al Arabiya, is destined for readers in the Arab World and the Egyptian expatriates in Arab countries.
 It is published daily in Bahrain, Saudi Arabia, Kuwait, UAE and distributed in Egypt and Arab states of the Persian Gulf.
 Arabic weekly, Al Ahram Al Arabi, which was launched in 1997 is another publication of the publishing house.

 An international Arabic-language edition called Al Ahram al Duwali has been published daily in London since 1984.
 It is printed in both London and Paris and is distributed throughout Europe, USA, Canada and Egypt.

 Two foreign-language weekly versions are also produced: the English Al-Ahram Weekly (founded in 1991) and the French Al-Ahram Hebdo.

-Al-Ahram produces a continually updated news website in the English language at english.ahram.org.eg, called Ahram Online.
+Al-Ahram produces a continually updated news website in the English language at english.ahram.org.e.g., called Ahram Online.
 It also has an Arabic news website which was the 20th mostly visited website for 2010 in the MENA region.
 It was named as the most popular news portal in the Arab world in the period from 31 August 2011 to 31 August 2012 by Forbes Middle East.